 Another striking feature is his approach to typography and color.
 I can’t help but be taken aback by his color choices; bold but not overpowering, Stefan’s clearly abreast of color and typography trends, and it shows.

 Demonstrate your ability to interpret design trends by putting your own spin on them, as Stefan has with his responsive color system.
 Edgy for the sake of edgy is never a good idea, but in Stefan’s case, a modern, cutting-edge color palette lends to his designs.

 It’s better to display five amazing projects than 20 sub-par ones.
 Quality trumps quantity every time.

-View Stefan’s full portfolio here.
+View Stefan’s full portfolio over on his portfolio website.